 What Are Islets?

-The current method of isolating islets involves disintegrating the pancreatic tissue with enzymes, leaving behind the islets which are slightly heavier than common pancreatic cells.
-Unfortunately, this procedure costs up to $8000 and many of the islets are routinely lost in the process.
-The average islet recipient requires 10,000-20,000 islets per kilogram of body mass.
-To put this into perspective, an average-sized man would need islets from approximately two to eight donor pancreases to complete his transplant.
+The current method of isolating islets involves disintegrating the pancreatic tissue with enzymes, leaving behind the islets, which are slightly heavier than common pancreatic cells.
+The average islet recipient requires 10,000 to 20,000 islets per kilogram of body mass.
+To put this into perspective, an average-sized man would need islets from approximately two donor pancreases to complete his transplant.

 But even with all the donors in the world, or if we could produce synthetic cells in a test tube, if the islets are not protected from a recipient’s immune system they will die.
 If transplantation were simply a matter of injecting islets haphazardly into the body, diabetes would have been eradicated a decade ago.

 Over the years, researchers have tried a number of methods of “tricking” the body into accepting foreign cells.
 These attempts have involved immunosuppression (giving drugs that disable the patient’s immune system) and subjecting cells to extreme conditions in an effort to disarm the markers carried on the cells that identify them to the immune system.

 It is generally accepted that encapsulation will work.
 Up for debate, though, is what kind of material should be used to encase the cells.
 In many instances, the body attacks not the islets but the encapsulation itself, covering the material with scar-like fibrous tissue.
 When this happens, the islets suffocate.
 Therefore, it is vital to find the right kind of material.